The polar IL Leo in a low accretion state: Cyclotron emission modelling

 \subsection{Accretion parameters}

 The modelling of the phase-resolved spectroscopy was performed using a combination of variable emission from the accretion spot and a constant contribution from the white dwarf.
 The spot luminosity was calculated by integrating the emission of its individual surface elements, accounting for their visibility at each orbital phase.
 For the analysis of the VLT and BTA data, we adopted the white dwarf model obtained in Sect.~\ref{sec:sed}.
 The parameters of the accretion spot were determined through least-squares fitting, with the $\chi^2$ minimization performed using the Nelder--Mead algorithm.
 A comparison between the observed and synthetic spectra is presented in Fig.~\ref{fig:cycmod}.
 Overall, the model provides a good representation of both the spectral shape and the phase-dependent evolution of the cyclotron harmonics.
-However, in the BTA data the fifth harmonic cannot be reproduced satisfactorily, as it appears to be more strongly blueshifted compared to the corresponding feature in the VLT spectra.
+The difficulty in reproducing the fifth cyclotron harmonic in the BTA data indicates that the single spot model, while adequate for the lower-order harmonic, cannot fully describe the phase-resolved spectra.
+In particular, the redshift of the fifth harmonic observed at phases $\phi = 0.4 - 0.8$ suggests the presence of an additional emitting region with a slightly lower magnetic field strength $\approx 39.5$~MG, possibly located near the opposite magnetic pole (the magnetic field strength cannot be reliably constrained due to the lack of clear signatures of other cyclotron harmonics from the second spot).
+A simple two-spot configuration is able to reproduce the position of the fifth harmonic for a subset of orbital phases without significantly affecting the fourth harmonic.
+The remaining discrepancy in the amplitude of the fifth harmonic in the BTA and VLT spectra is most likely related to the assumption of a homogeneous accretion spot.
+In the bombardment approximation, the relative intensities of cyclotron harmonics are highly sensitive to the local mass accretion rate, $\log \dot{m}$, with higher-order harmonics responding more strongly to its variations.
+Therefore, a more realistic description of the phase-dependent harmonic amplitudes would require a model with a locally inhomogeneous accretion rate, which is not considered in the present study.